Ax8457/WriteUPs/Xmas_RootMe_2024/CoilUnderTheTree/README.md

 # Coil Under The Tree (day16)

-This challenge was an industrial challenge in which we were asked to communicate with a PLC (portable logic controler) through MODBUS protocol in order to modify hodling registers on the target PLC.
+<p align="justify">This challenge was an industrial challenge in which we were asked to communicate with a PLC (portable logic controler) through MODBUS protocol in order to modify hodling registers on the target PLC. </p>

 <p align="center"><img src="Screenshots/S1.png" alt="Desc" style="width:35%"></p>

-The MODBUS protocol is a communication protocol used in industrial automation systems.
+<p align="justify">The MODBUS protocol is a communication protocol used in industrial automation systems.
 As described in the diagram below, a master communicates with each slave, identifying them through unique IDs (up to 255).
-According to the challenge description, our tasks were:
+According to the challenge description, our tasks were:</p>

 - Connecting to PLC
 - Scaning the PLC to find the target slaveID